-There’s nothing wrong with an off season, but make sure it truly aligns with your goals.
+There’s nothing wrong with an off season, but it’s about how you use that off season!

 Why are we even talking about this?
 Can’t you just keep on running?

 Of course you can, but a good maintenance plan is going to set you up for a fantastic and HEALTHY year of running!

 One of the biggest things we want to achieve during base building is a more efficient aerobic system.
 This means that your heart won’t need to work as hard at a given pace and will be prepared when you start to add in speed or hills without overstressing your body.

 That’s one of the major benefits to the Low Heart Rate training I espouse so often.